 Since the original publication of “The Discovery of Grounded Theory,” grounded theory has developed into several distinct versions.
 Each of the three main types retains core elements of the original method, such as iterative coding and theory building.
 However, they differ in how theory is constructed, the role of the researcher, and how data are handled.

-These three types are:
+The three types of grounded theory are:

 Each version offers a slightly different interpretation of what grounded theory should look like in practice.